EMDR Therapy: Relief from PTSD and Anxiety – Mindsterk

 Unfreezes frozen memories Develops healthy coping skills

-Facilitates processing and reframing of trauma Promotes positive behavior changes
+Facilitates processing and reframing of trauma Promotes positive behaviour changes

 Reduces distress and anxiety Enhances self-awareness and self-compassion